 Touristy as it may sound, you can’t visit this SoCal spot without a stop at the Huntington Beach Pier.
 You could, technically, but that would be depriving yourself of a quintessential HB moment.
 Don’t let that happen.

 For starters, the pace feels slower and simpler walking along the 1,850-foot concrete landing.
-Grab a shake at Ruby’s Surf City Diner (Salted Caramel is the bomb), scout out your favorite busker, or rent fishing essentials (just a rod, reel, and bait will do ya) to try your hand at casting a line.
+Scout out your favorite busker or rent fishing essentials (just a rod, reel, and bait will do ya) to try your hand at casting a line.
 Fishing licenses aren’t required on the pier, so there’s no advance paperwork involved — and if you have no idea what you’re doing, just watch the dozen or so others who look like they’ve been going at it for decades.

 Got kids?
 Then pack an extra set of clothes for the day.
 Huntington Central Park is home to Adventure Playground, a primitive-looking section of the park that lets kids ages 5–12 live out all of their muddy dreams.
 Like a real-life Tide commercial.
 There’s a mudslide prime for skidding, a small pond for rafting, and plenty of raw materials — like plywood — to build one’s very own fort (and to build some skills).
 You’re going to have to curb your own desire to give it a try.
 (Note: Despite the fact that Huntington Beach generally experiences temperate weather all year, this particular playground is only open during the summer months, but well worth a stop if you’re here in season.)

 Yes, you can eat cheesecake at a spa.Back to Top of List

 Because nothing says zen like eating dessert through the hole in a massage table.
 Fine, fine, fiiine — that’s a joke…but only barely.